caleb-chandler/cfb-player-acquisition-network/README.md

 # College Football Player Acquisition Network Analysis

-An in-depth network analysis of college football player movement, contrasting traditional high school recruiting pipelines with the modern transfer portal era.
-This project utilizes graph theory to quantify structural differences between these two acquisition mechanisms and evaluates the strategic impact of the transfer portal on team performance.
+An in-depth network analysis of college football player movement, contrasting traditional high school recruiting with the modern transfer portal era.
+Utilizes graph theory to quantify structural differences between these two acquisition mechanisms and evaluates the strategic impact of the transfer portal on team performance.

 ## Project Overview